Chris Blackwell: Commercial breakthrough

 By the following year, the fledgling record producer had released 26 singles and two albums on Island.
 Blackwell returned to England that year and continued to grow his business.
 He began having success with the niche market of Jamaican music, and progressed to bringing in licensed master tapes.
 One of these contained a performance by Jamaican singer Millie Small (1947–2020), who Blackwell brought over to England.
-In 1964, he produced Small's cover of a 1956 song "My Boy Lollipop" by American singer Barbie Gaye, which was one of the first songs recorded in the ska style.
+In 1964, he produced and recorded Small's cover of the 1956 Barbie Gaye song "My Boy Lollipop", which was one of the first songs recorded in the ska style.
 Small's version was a massive hit in 1964, selling over 7 million copies worldwide.
 It launched Island Records into mainstream popular music, and is acknowledged as the first ska hit.
 It also made Small an international star at such a very young age.

 Blackwell later recalled his decision to license the release to Fontana, a part of Philips.